bhbmaster/rhood/README.md

 ## PRINT ALL INFORMATION

-Print all profile information (lots of sensitive information) + order information (Stock, Crypto, Option) - add the info argument to rhood (-i or --info).
+Print all profile information (lots of sensitive information) + order information (Stock, Crypto, Option) + open positions.
+Add the --info argument to rhood (-i for short).
 Use python or ipython.
 Personally I prefer ipython as it has better usability:

     python rhood.py --info
     python -i rhood.py --info